How do I get there?

 Q. Do you want to have a bit of fun but also be fast?

 A. Bring a bike that has 110 or 120mm of travel up front and 100 or 110mm of travel in the rear.
 A lot of our single trails suit this style of bike.

 How many litres of water would you recommend we carry?

 There will be a water station on course at around the half way point but do not rely on them.
 Riders will need a 2 or 3L hydration pack, like a Camelbak, for water.
 We also suggest riders carry a bottle of electrolytes.

 Can I start the race with my friends?
 Even we are in different categories?

 Yes!
 You can definitely start with your friends.
 Reef to Reef is fun for all!
-The exception - The elite category is strictly for elites only.
-The first day is self-seeded, the following days are based on your ride time, however if you want to hang back with your mates - go for it!
+If you want to hang back with your mates - go for it!

 Eligible for Elite grading?